-Volvo Cars’ S90 premium sedan has been voted Production Car Design of the Year 2015 by a panel of professional car designers from around the globe.
+Volvo Cars’ S90 premium saloon has been voted Production Car Design of the Year 2015 by a panel of professional car designers from around the globe.

 The award, presented by Car Design News, represents the pinnacle of automotive design awards.
-The jury is made up of eighteen top car designers from around the world from companies such as Bentley, Daimler, McLaren and Ferrari.
+The jury is made up of 18 top car designers from around the world, from companies such as Bentley, Daimler, Ferrari and McLaren.

 “Our use of high-end materials, classic proportions and controlled surfacing reflects our intention to forge our own path.
-We don’t want to fit in, we want to stand out,” said Thomas Ingenlath, Senior Vice President, Design, at Volvo Car Group.
+We don’t want to fit in, we want to stand out,” said Thomas Ingenlath, Senior Vice President of Design at Volvo Car Group.

 Volvo Cars’ interiors have received a lot of attention in recent times thanks to the serene nature of the design and the use of key design elements, exemplified by the elegant air blades and control surfaces in the new S90.

-The Volvo S90 was chosen by the eighteen-strong panel of judges from a list of twenty contenders.
-The premium sedan received praise for its great proportions, authentic use of materials and timeless design.
+The Volvo S90 was chosen by the 18-strong panel of judges from a list of 20 contenders.
+The premium saloon received praise for its great proportions, authentic use of materials and timeless design.

 The award was presented at a ceremony hosted by Car Design News in Geneva.